tastejs/todomvc/labs/architecture-examples/derby/README.md

 In one window, run `make` which will continue to compile the CoffeScript as you save changes.
 In a separate window run `node server.js` and open up the shown URL.

+### Deploy on Heroku

+Run `make deploy-setup` once to setup a git repository in this subdirectory and setup Heroku.
+Running `make heroku` will put it on Heroku.